(Last Updated On: October 31, 2020)

 Navigation Tip: Google Maps doesn’t work well in Korea.
 Instead download the app NaverMaps which gives you fantastic and up to date information about the public transit system and walking/driving travel including journey times and cost.

-What to do in Haeundae in Winter
+What to do in Haeundae Beach in Winter

 Explore the beach